GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 **“Watts > Wall Street”** is both rhetorically powerful and scientifically grounded.

-Just as photosynthesis turns sunlight into sugar, the RoboTorq turns **energy, time, and computation into money.**
+Just as photosynthesis turns sunlight into sugar, the RoboTorq turns **energy, time, computation, and even trash, into money.**

 **Here's how the robot part works.**